-If you’ve decided to use an estate agent or even sell privately, you need to be aware of how to prepare your house for sale.
+If you’ve decided to use an estate agent,sell privately or use a we buy any home service, you need to be aware of how to prepare your house for sale.
 It can mean the difference between your property sitting on the market for months costing you money or potential buyers lining up.

 Tip #1: Declutter